ryanflach/text_talk/README.md

 # TextTalk

+_Note: Due to use of the `say` terminal command, this application will not work on Windows_

 A simple Elixir command line REPL that takes user input and outputs speech.

 The program will default to the voice of 'Junior'.
 A different voice can be specified by separating the text to speak with `|`.